-Rocky Mountain Fur Con is a event sponsored by the Mid-American Anthropomorphic and Arts Corporation, a 501(c)3 not-for-profit organization.
+Rocky Mountain Fur Con is sponsored by the Mid-American Anthropomorphic and Arts Corporation, a 501(c)3 not-for-profit organization.

 “What is furry?”

 Well, first of all, let’s talk about the Fandom a little bit.
-The Furry fandom is a fandom for fictional anthropomorphic animal characters with human personalities and characteristics.
-Think of characters like Bugs Bunny or Disney’s Robin Hood.
-Examples of anthropomorphic attributes include exhibiting human intelligence and facial expressions, the ability to speak, walk on two legs, and wear clothes.
-The fandom is celebrated and promoted by hosting and attending furry conventions or “furmeets” such as Rocky Mountain Fur Con, Further Confusion, RainFurrest or similar.
+The Furry fandom consists of a large group of individuals with strong interests in fictionalized anthropomorphic animal characters with human personalities and characteristics.
+If you think of characters like Disney's Robin Hood then you can get an idea of what we are all about.
+Examples of anthropomorphic attributes include exhibiting human intelligence and facial expressions, the ability to speak, walk on two legs, and wear clothes, though it's certainly not limited to any of these things.
+The fandom is celebrated in various ways from simple online communities to local meetups, and of course the much larger furry conventions such as Rocky Mountain Fur Con, Further Confusion, RainFurrest or similar.

 Rocky Mountain Fur Con was first organized by the Mid-America Anthropomorphics and Arts Corporation to take place in June of 2006 to cater to the large population of furries living in Colorado and surrounding areas.
 However, when Anthrocon also announced its date for that same month, the decision was made to postpone the Rocky Mountain Fur Con’s debut until 2007.